Softwarekvalitet-1-sem/Realtrend/README.md

 A feature that takes in a address, and convert it to a BFE number.

 ### Pricecharts
-A feature that shows history on price devoleopment for a given BFE number
+A feature that shows history on price development for a given BFE number

 ## Tests